Choosing which machines to test

 Survey data

-In our annual reliability and satisfaction survey, consumers tell us about faults that have made an appliance they own unusable or mean they’ve had to change how they use it.
+In our regular reliability and satisfaction surveys, consumers tell us about faults that have made an appliance they own unusable or mean they’ve had to change how they use it.
 We also ask them how satisfied they are with the appliance.
 We use this data to produce our predicted reliability and brand satisfaction scores.

 We use a statistical test to rate the relative performance of each brand.
 Compared to data we have for all products (of the same type) in the survey, we rate each brand with highest, high, average, low or lowest for predicted reliability and brand satisfaction respectively.